 What self-help treatments are available?

 - Avoid drinking too many drinks containing caffeine.
 Caffeine can make symptoms worse.

 - For a dry, sore vagina after the menopause, vaginal lubricants (for example, K-Y Jelly®) may be useful.
 They can be bought at a chemist.

 - For an overactive bladder there are bladder training exercises.
 Try to empty your bladder at a set time before you are desperate to go - for example, every hour.
 Gradually increase the interval until you can hold your urine for longer.
-See separate leaflet called Incontinence Chart.
+See the leaflet called Incontinence chart.

 - For stress incontinence, practise pelvic floor exercises - for example, repeated clenching of the pelvic floor muscles.

 - Try to lose weight if you are overweight.

 - Try to stop smoking if you are a smoker.

 - If you have UTIs frequently after having sex, it may help to get up and pass urine straight after having sex.
 If it keeps happening, your doctor may prescribe you an antibiotic to take each time.

 The treatment for LUTS will depend on the underlying cause.
 Often, no specific cause is found and so there is no specific treatment.
 Some women find that their symptoms come and go and do not cause them a great deal of bother or distress.
 But if your LUTS do interfere with your normal life, you should see your doctor for advice.